-The ranges of variation of preliminary selected criterions (D_2, D_1, L, k) were corrected by means of statistical analysis [5] and by geometrical irregularity of used fasteners in active manufacturing line.
-The value of mistake of gained test results does not exceed the level of 5%, so the created parametrical model should be recognized to a certain extent as satisfactory.
+The ranges of variation of initially selected criteria (D_2, D_1, L, k) were corrected by means of statistical analysis [5] and by geometrical irregularity of fasteners used in active manufacturing line.
+The value of error in obtained test results does not exceed the level of 5%, so the created parametrical model should be recognized as satisfactory.

-The numerical, multi-factor experiment for definition of noted equations (F_1, F_2, F_3) was organized according to a full uniform-rotatable two-degreed plan.
+The numerical multi-factor experiment for definition of the equations (F1, F2, F3) was organized according to a full uniform-rotatable two-degreed plan.
 The quantity of independent variables k in (1.1) equals 4.
 The total number of provided numerical experiments equals 31 (notably: in core of plan - 16, in asterisk points of plan - 8, in centre of plan - 7).
-The values of independent variables (D_2, D_1, L, k) in central-, asterisk-, and core-levels are shown at Fig. 2.6.
-The matrix of full uniform-rotatable two-degreed plan is not shown because of lack of space.
-The required functions are represented in form of a two-degreed polynomial view [6]:
+The values of independent variables (D_2, D_1, L, k) in central-, asterisk-, and core-levels are shown in Fig. 6.
+The matrix of full uniform-rotatable two-degreed plan is not shown because of a lack of space.
+The required functions are represented in the form of a two-degreed polynomial view [6]: